Petrichor625/Talk2car_CAVG/Readme.md

-# 🚗 **CAVG: GPT-4 Enhanced Multimodal Grounding for Autonomous Driving: Leveraging Cross-Modal Attention with Large Language Models**
+# 🚗 **GPT-4 Enhanced Multimodal Grounding for Autonomous Driving: Leveraging Cross-Modal Attention with Large Language Models**
 ## 🏆 **High Impact Research**

 This repository contains the official implementation of **GPT-4 Enhanced Multimodal Grounding for Autonomous Driving: Leveraging Cross-Modal Attention with Large Language Models**, published in the journal *Communications in Transportation Research*.